Click Here to Explore Our Financing Options

 Once the cleaning process is done, properly dispose of all used materials to avoid spreading any mold spores.
 Seal the used rags, gloves, and any other disposable items in a bag before discarding them in the trash.
 This helps contain the spores and prevents them from contaminating other areas.
 After disposing of the materials, wash your hands thoroughly and clean all tools and equipment used during the process.
 This final step is essential to ensure your work area and home remain safe and free from residual mold.

-đĄ Prevention Tips to Keep Mold Out of Your Air Ducts
+Prevention Tips to Avoid Mold In Air Ducts

 1. Control Humidity Levels